A Grounded Theory of Debugging in Professional Software Engineering Practice: Method

 All sessions were conducted via video conferencing platforms by the first author.
 We required all participants to screen share and encouraged them to turn on their camera.
 For most participants, we obtained consent for both audio and screen recordings to further analyze.
 Due to intellectual property concerns, one participant allowed us to audio record only.
 Some companies maintained ownership of the recordings and shared access with the researchers for data analysis.
 We conducted a pilot study session, during which we estimated appropriate times for each step, after which we established the protocol below.
 The study protocol script is presented in the supplement.

 \textit{Setup (15 mins).} The first author obtained informed consent and asked participants to provide background information about the codebase, their role in the project, and the specific debugging tasks they were addressing.
-We asked participants to treat the researcher as a new member of the team with knowledge of software development, but limited knowledge of the project.
+We asked participants to treat the researcher as a new software developer of the team.

 \textit{Development (30+ mins).} We asked developers to think aloud~\cite{lewis1982using}, treating the experimenter as a pair programming partner.
 The researcher asked clarifying questions about the code and the reasoning behind participants' decisions.
 While the think-aloud protocol may have diverted participant attention and increased the time spent on each task, none of the participants reported that their performance was significantly affected.
 The researcher took notes on key observations and prepared for follow-up questions during the semi-structured interview.
 Participants were encouraged to show more than one task if time allowed.